 US President Donald Trump said on February 18 that he had ordered the firing of all prosecutors appointed by former President Joe Biden.

 “We must clean house immediately and restore confidence.
 The Golden Age of America requires a fair and just justice system.
-That starts today,” Trump wrote on the social network Truth Social on February 18.
+That starts today,” Mr. Trump wrote on the social network Truth Social on February 18.

 President Trump fires all Biden-era prosecutors, more good news from the court

-According to attorneys who have worked or are working at the Justice Department, it is common practice for prosecutors from previous administrations to resign when a new president is elected.
+According to attorneys who have worked or are working at the Justice Department, it is common practice for prosecutors under previous administrations to resign when a new president is elected.
 New administrations often ask for resignations, but rarely send notices of termination.

 US President Donald Trump speaks at the Mar-a-Lago resort in Florida on February 18.